BirkanGokbag/SLKB-Analysis-Pipeline/docs/API.md

 ```

 **Params**:

 * curr_counts: Counts to calculate scores to.)
 * curr_study: String, name of study to analyze data for.
 * curr_cl: String, name of cell line to analyze data for.
-* store_loc: String: Directory to store the MAGeCK files to.
+* store_loc: String: Directory to store the Horlbeck files to.
 (Default: current working directory)
-* save_dir: String: Folder name to store the MAGeCK files to.
+* save_dir: String: Folder name to store the Horlbeck files to.
 (Default: 'Horlbeck_Files')
 * do_preprocessing: Boolean.
 Run Horlbeck preprocessing (Default: True)
 * re_run: Boolean.
 Recreate and rerun the results instead of loading for subsequent analyses (Default: False)